 - 3050S (MicroComb technology, w/ clean & charge station)

 - 3070S (w/ clean & charge station and travel pouch)

 - 3090S (w/ clean & charge station and travel pouch)

 All variants have wet and dry shaving capabilities.

-The biggest difference between these would be accessories and charge level indicator.
-Shaving head are the same with the exception of the 3010S that does not have the MicroComb middle trimmer.
+The most significant difference between these would be accessories and charge level indicator.
+Shaving head is the same, except for the 3010S that does not have the MicroComb middle trimmer.

-This is the first variant where Braun introduced the Clean and Charge station that uses an cleaning solution with alcohol to clean, disinfect and dry the shaver.
+This is the first variant where Braun introduced the Clean and Charge station that uses a cleaning solution with alcohol to clean, disinfect and dry the shaver.

 Braun made a lot of upgrades when they introduced the Series 5.
 This was their first electric shaver that combined the MicroMotion and MacroMotion features.